InspiryThemes/realhomes-docs/docs/index.md

 !!! info "Important"

-    This documentation was last updated on **December 23rd, 2024**.
-The current version of the RealHomes is {== **v4.3.6** ==}, so please ensure to use latest version of RealHomes to take advantage of the latest features and improvements.
+    This documentation was last updated on **February 14th, 2025**.
+The current version of the RealHomes is {== **v4.3.8** ==}, so please ensure to use latest version of RealHomes to take advantage of the latest features and improvements.

 Thank you for choosing the **RealHomes Theme**!
 For any inquiries not covered in this documentation, you can: